 - Mane & tail comb – You don’t need to use a special comb to keep your horse’s mane and tail in order but if you want to plait them then these combs very useful and can help to divide sections before plaiting.

 - Scissors – Again these aren’t essential but can be very useful for trimming things like the feathers, mane and tail, or the fur around your horse’s ears.

 - Grooming mitt – A relatively new invention, grooming mitts can be a good idea if you have a very nervous horse.
 If they feel intimidated by brushes then using a mitt will give you a chance to groom him without stressing him at all.
 They can also use be good for those areas where it’s not quite so easy to get a brush.

-- Baby wipes – This sounds like a strange one you baby wipes are not only great for bring out the shine in your horse’s coat, taming his mane/tail and removing dusty stains from socks.
+- Baby wipes – This sounds like a strange one your baby wipes are not only great for bringing out the shine in your horse’s coat, taming his mane/tail, and removing dusty stains from socks.
 They can also be used for cleaning things such as tack and boots.

 - Plaiting bands or thread – By no means essential they can be more useful than you might think though.
 Yes of course if you plait your horse’s mane/tail then you’ll need either bands or thread to keep them in place but you can also use the thread for quick minor repairs of clothing if you need to.
 The bands on the other hand can be used for most things any elastic band can be used for!

 - Hair spray – I like to keep some hair spray in my show grooming kit.
 I use it to keep plaits in order and flyaway hairs hidden as well as to hold my quarter marking designs in place.
 You don’t need to use much and after it can easily be brushed out too.